Kar-0-0/Perceptron-Model/README.md

-# Single Neural Net
+# Perceptron

-### This neural Network (techincally not a network) takes in one input and gives an output
+### This perceptron takes in one input and gives an output

 # Architecture